labjack/labjack_kipling/ljswitchboard-builder/README.md

 For the keys and values in `ljswitchboard-builder/package.json['splash_screen_build_keys']`, sets the corresponding keys and values in `ljswitchboard-splash_screen/package.json`.
 E.g. if ljswitchboard-builder/package.json['splash_screen_build_keys']['test'] is false, sets `ljswitchboard-splash_screen/package.json['test']` to false.

+### publish_locally

+Publishes all labjack_kipling packages besides ljswitchboard-builder as tar files to:
+`labjack_kipling/ljswitchboard-builder/temp_publish/`

+All contents of `temp_publish` will be deleted first.

 ### install_production_dependencies

+Does two passes of installation.

+For each package in `temp_project_files`, installs their internal (labjack_kipling) dependencies from the tar packages in `temp_publish`.

-Recursively installs production `package.json['dependencies']` of each module defined in `ljswitchboard-builder/package.json['kipling_dependencies']`.
+Then recursively installs production `package.json['dependencies']` of each module defined in `ljswitchboard-builder/package.json['kipling_dependencies']`.

 ### rebuild_native_modules